 “I’m doing this for my health,” you could purr virtuously, as you topped your delectably marbled, medium-rare steak with a fried egg.

-Well, many advocates of the ketogenic diet argue exactly that: By eating a lot of fat and close to zero carbohydrates you too can enjoy enhanced health, quality of life, performance, brain function, and abs you can grate that cheese on.
+Well, many advocates of the keto diet (formally known as the ketogenic diet) argue exactly that: By eating a lot of fat and close to zero carbohydrates, you too can enjoy enhanced health, quality of life, performance, brain function, and abs you can grate cheese on.

 How to read this article